argonautproject/cgm/input/pagecontent/index.md

 * SMART on FHIR scopes that enable this scenario include:
   * `launch/patient` at linkage time
-  * If using patient-level authorization at submission time
+  * If using *patient*-level authorization at submission time
     * "Data Scopes" listed above
     * `offline_access`
-  * If using user-level authorization at submission time
+  * If using *user*-level authorization at submission time
     * "Data Scopes" listed above, with level of `user/`
     * `offline_access`
-  * If using system-level authorization at submission time
+  * If using *system*-level authorization at submission time
     * "Data Scopes" listed above, with level of `system/`
+    * No need for `offline_access` because short-lived access tokens are available at any time via client credentials grant

 ### CGM Data Submission: Bundles